jalvarado1381/HARDS-Analisys/README.md

 3.- Copy the directory "UCI HAR Dataset" to the repository directory HARDS-Analysis

-4.- Once the directory "UCI HAR Dataset" is copied in HARDS-Analysis directory execute the following in your R console or R Studio:
+4.- Once the directory "UCI HAR Dataset" is copied into HARDS-Analysis directory execute the following in your R console or R Studio:

     source("run_analysis.R")